tagspaces/documentation/tutorials/s3-bucket-locations.md

         ]
     }

-Policy for user with write access:
+Policy for user with admin/write access:

     {